RAG Is Dead. The Engineering Isn't.

 rag_chatbot = Agent(

-2. RE-RANKING: Use response_specialist to generate answer
+3. RESPOND: Use response_specialist to generate a cited answer

-CRITICAL: Always retrieve context before answering technical questions.
+Always retrieve context before answering technical questions.

-Prefer code examples from actual Strands SDK.""",
+Prefer code examples from the actual Strands SDK codebase.""",

 tools=[